It's great that you're here!

 Recording your individual history in a detailed doctor's consultation

 This step is about collecting as accurate information as possible about your history and the exact course of your pregnancies.
 This is known as anamnesis.
 This is very important so that we can record and understand your situation as precisely as possible.
-We are aware that discussing pregnancy losses in particular can be stressful, which is why an empathetic approach is so important.
+We are aware that discussing recurrent pregnancy loss in particular can be stressful, which is why an empathetic approach is so important.

 2